EstefanyCastro/emotionModifierToolkit/README.md

 ### Swagger documentation:

-For detailed documentation on all endpoints, please refer to the Swagger Documentation at the following link https://github.com/EstefanyCastro/emotionModifierToolkitDocs
+For detailed documentation on all endpoints, please refer to the Swagger Documentation at the following link https://xwyfsg0gdj.execute-api.us-east-2.amazonaws.com/api-docs/.
+If you want to check the repository follow this link https://github.com/EstefanyCastro/emotionModifierToolkitDocs